nrfconnect/sdk-nrf/samples/nrf9160/azure_iot_hub/README.rst

 Sample Output
 =============

-When the sample runs, the device boots, and the sample displays an output identical to the following output in the terminal over UART:
+When the sample runs, the device boots, and the sample displays the following output in the terminal over UART:

 .. code-block:: console